Last revised: November 14, 2022.

-- See here for a Google Earth view of Chozo (also spelled Tshojo) and environs.
-If you have Apple Maps, its satellite view is sometimes more detailed and more realistic than the Google one.
+If you have Apple Maps, its satellite imagery is sometimes more detailed and realistic than the Google one.

 A Visit To the Chozo Dzong:

 If England is about castles and France about châteaus, then western and central Bhutan is all about dzongs!
-They are the #1 tourist attraction in Paro and Punakha and Trongsa; more remote ones like Drugyel Dzong and Lingshi Dzong also see visitors, the number only determined by the difficulty in getting there.
+They are the #1 tourist attraction in Paro, Punakha, and Trongsa.
+More remote ones like Drugyel Dzong and Lingshi Dzong also see visitors, the number only determined by the difficulty in getting there.

 The photo above by Mark Horrell on his Flickr page shows the dzong as it was a decade ago before it was given a new roof and painted.
 It definitely looked better in 2019!
 (See here for the image source!)

 The dzong sits high above the floodplain of the Pho Chhu.
-The two-storey U-shaped front section and open courtyard are enclosed in the back by the utse or tower.
+The two-storey U-shaped front section and open courtyard are enclosed by the utse or tower in the back.
 While it may have served as an administrative and religious center in better days, now only a solitary monk lives here.

-The main door was locked when we first approached the dzong and a knock on the door did not prompt a response.
-I ended up walking around the building, only later realizing that I had broken a basic law of the Himalayas when it comes to religious structures like mani walls and chortens – and dzongs: I had gone around counter-clockwise!
+The main door was locked when we first approached the dzong, and a knock on the door did not prompt a response.
+I ended up walking around the building, only later realizing that I had broken a basic law of the Himalayas regarding religious structures like mani walls and chortens – and dzongs: I had gone around counter-clockwise!